FinTech content marketing faces a challenge all too familiar to companies in technical industries:

 They couldn’t have traded even if they wanted to.
 Most of these financial services made their coin on trading fees which ranged from $5 to $15 per trade.

 This is where Robinhood stepped in.
-Tenev and Bhatt had been building high-frequency trading platforms for financial services for a while now.
+Tenev and Bhatt have been building high-frequency algorithmic trading software for financial services for a while now.

 Both had seen the anger of occupy wall street first hand and both could also relate to it.
 Consequently, a realization struck the young developers.